Feel Love

-"Feel Love" is a song by American singer-songwriter Sean Garrett featuring American rapper J. Cole.
-The song was released as the lead single from Garrett's upcoming second studio album on February 4, 2011.
+"Feel Love" is a song by American singer Sean Garrett featuring American rapper J. Cole, released by Columbia Records on February 4, 2011 as the lead single from Garrett's unreleased second studio album.
 The song was originally included on his debut mixtape The Inkwell (2010), however that version featured Canadian rapper Drake instead of Cole.

 Music video

 The music video premiered on February 15, 2011 via Myspace.
-The video was directed by TAJ Stansberry.
+It was directed by TAJ Stansberry.